Kikuyu people: 1963–present

 Since the proclamation of the Republic of Kenya, after colonial rule in Kenya came to an end in 1963, the Agikuyu now form an integral part of the Kenyan nation.
 They continue to play their part as citizens of Kenya, helping to build their country.
-However, some Kenyans resent their incorrectly perceived superior economic status, a resentment sometimes vented through political violence, as happened in 1992, 1997 and 2007 Kenyan elections.
+However, some Kenyans resent their incorrectly perceived superior economic status and political power and unity, a resentment sometimes vented through political violence, as happened in 1992, 1997 and 2007 Kenyan elections.

 Genetics

 According to a Y-Chromosome DNA study by Wood et al. (2005), around 73% of Gĩkũyũs belong to the common paternal haplogroup E1b1a.
 The remainder carry other clades: 19% E1b1b with E-M293 contributing 11%, 2% A, and 2% B.

-In terms of maternal lineages, Gĩkũyũs closely cluster with other Northeast Bantu speaking groups like the Sukuma.
+In terms of maternal lineages, Gĩkũyũs closely cluster with other Northeast Bantu speaking groups like the Kamba.
 Most belong to various Africa-centered mtDNA macro-haplogroup L lineages such as L0f, L3x, L4g and L5 per Castrì et al. (2009).
-According to Salas et al. (2002), other Gĩkũyũs largely carry the L1a clade, which is one of the African mtDNA Haplogroups.
+Kikuyu were estimated by Tishkoff et al. to have 43% ancestry from the Niger-Kordofan cluster, 36% from Cushitic, 8% from Nilo-Saharan, 6% from Sandawe, and 1% or less from each of the other clusters According to Salas et al. (2002), other Gĩkũyũs largely carry the L1a clade, which is one of the African mtDNA Haplogroups.

 Culture

 Language

 Gĩkũyũs speak the Gĩkũyũ language as their native tongue, which is a member of the Bantu language family.
 Additionally, many speak Swahili and English as lingua franca, the two official languages of Kenya.

 The Gĩkũyũ are closely related to some Bantu communities due to intermarriages prior to colonization.
 These communities are the Embu, Meru, and Akamba people who also live around Mt.
 Kenya.
 Members of the Gĩkũyũ family from the greater Kiambu (commonly referred to as the Kabete) and Nyeri districts are closely related to the Maasai people also due to intermarriage prior to colonization.
 The Gĩkũyũ people between Thika and Mbeere are closely related to the Kamba people who speak a language similar to Gĩkũyũ.
 As a result, the Gĩkũyũ people that retain much of the original Gĩkũyũ heritage reside around Kirinyaga and Murang'a regions of Kenya.
-The Murang'a district is considered by many to be the cradle of the Gĩkũyũ people and as such, Gĩkũyũ's from the Murang'a area are considered to be of a purer breed.
+The Murang'a district is considered by many to be the cradle of the Gĩkũyũ people.